-While some additional capabilities for our Joint Force will be needed, others will not.
-The Joint Force of the future will be leaner than today's.
-We will no longer be sized for large scale, prolonged stability operations.
+Moreover, we will no longer be sized for large scale, prolonged stability operations.
 As a result, we expect to draw down the Army from 562,000 to 490,000 by the end of fiscal year 2017, and the Marine Corps from over 202,100 to 182,100 by the end of fiscal year 2016.
 Some of this reduction was planned several years ago when Congress authorized temporary end strength increases to support our operations in Iraq and Afghanistan.

-But in making ourselves leaner, we will not make the mistakes of previous draw downs.
-We will not retain organizational structures that lack the people, training, and equipment necessary to perform the tasks we expect from them.
+In making ourselves leaner, we will not make the mistakes of previous draw downs.
+We will not retain organizational structures that lack the people, training, and equipment necessary to perform the assigned mission.
 We will be realistic about the organizations we keep, while also maintaining our ability to reconstitute and mobilize forces.
-We will still be able to respond to any large scale mobilization against us.
-To do this, the Joint Force will retain capacity in our reserve components and our industrial base should they be required to surge.
+This means retaining capacity in our reserve components and our industrial base.
 We will maintain the Army Reserve endstrength at 205,000 and reduce the Army National Guard by only 5,000 down to 353,200.
 The Marine Corps reserves will be retain their current strength.

 Another major concern among our troops, their families, retirees, and with the American public is military compensation and benefits.
 I want to make it clear that cuts in spending will not fall on the shoulders of our troops.
 There are no proposed freezes or reductions in pay.
-There is no change to the high quality health care our active duty members and medically retired

-Wounded Warriors receive.
+There is no change to the quality of health care our active duty members and medically retired Wounded Warriors receive.
 But we cannot ignore some hard realities.
 Pay and benefits are now roughly one third of defense spending.
 Pay will need to grow more slowly in the future.
 We are also proposing a commission to review of military retirement.

-And to control the growth of healthcare costs, we are also recommending changes to TRICARE.
+To control the growth of healthcare costs, we are also recommending changes to TRICARE.
 These adjustments include modest, new or phased-in increases in health care fees, co-pays, and deductibles largely for our retirees-but not our active duty service members.
-Even with these increases, TRICARE will remain one of the finest medical benefits in the country.
+These increases would help ensure TRICARE remains one of the finest medical benefits in the country.
+Each year we delay addressing rising healthcare costs puts further strain on readiness and modernization which are critical to the health of the future force.